AnalogMan151/XCI_Trimmer/README.md

 # XCI_Trimmer
-Python3 script to trim and pad XCI ROM files
+Python3 script to trim and pad XCI ROM files.
+Works on Windows, Linux, macOS and any OS that can run python3.

 ```
 usage: XCI_Trimmer.py [-h] (-t | -qt | -p) filename